wte-chromium/meta-neo/README.md

-# EOF BSP support for OpenPLi
+# EOL BSP support for OpenPLi